d4rumagit/Git-and-Github-Guide/Git Quickstart Guide.md

 ## What's Next?

 ### Want to understand what you just did?
-Read the [Complete Beginner's Guide](Git%20In-Depth%20Guide.md) for detailed explanations of every command, best practices, and troubleshooting.
+Read the [Complete Beginner's Guide](Git%20with%20Github%20Guide.md) for detailed explanations of every command, best practices, and troubleshooting.

 ### Using KATE or Obsidian?
-See [Git with Text Editors](Git%20with%20Text%20Editors.md) for editor-specific workflows.
+See [Git with Text Editors Guide](Git%20with%20Text%20Editors%20Guide.md) for editor-specific workflows.

 ### Quick Command Reference
 ```bash